dymmond/edgy/docs/admin/admin.md

 `edgy admin_serve --auth-name=edgy --auth-pw=123`

+When behind a reverse proxy you can use:

+`edgy admin_serve --admin-path /admin/ --admin-prefix-url /proxy_path/admin`

+You can leave out `--admin-prefix-url /proxy_path/admin` when `/` is passed to the proxy otherwise you need both parameters.

 !!!
 Warning
     This only serves as an example.
 Please use stronger passwords!
 Your whole database is open this way!